AlbinDalbert/CLI-Toolbox/README.md

-# term--tools
+# TermTools
-Tools for making a simple terminal interface
+Tools for making a simple and good looking terminal interface.
+Design primarly for programs with multiple sub-programs.